How to Log in Using SSH and Essential Linux Commands for Daily Management Print

 5. Accept the Host Key:

-On your first connection, you’ll see a message like this:
+On the first connection, you’ll see a message like:

 The authenticity of host 'hostname (ip)' can't be established.